jhanarato/sc-testing/docs/How-To-Install-Suttacentral-In-VirtualBox.md

 https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-12.9.0-amd64-netinst.iso

 Start up VirtualBox and add a new VM.
-My settings:
+As far as resources are concerned, half of the available RAM and CPU of the host machine is probably the maximum.
+The full installation takes about 14GB of storage.
+I had problems with bridged network mode so the following instructions use NAT with port forwarding.
+Here's how I set it up:

 ```
 Name:           suttacentral-bookworm
 Folder:         /home/jr/virtualbox-vm
 ISO Image:      The downloaded iso file above
-Memory:         16GB (half my total)
+Memory:         16GB
-CPU Processors: 6 (half my total)
+CPU Processors: 6
-Storage:        50GB (Total used after install is about 14GB)
+Storage:        50GB
-Network:        NAT (I had trouble in bridge mode, may work for you)
+Network:        NAT
 ```

 ## Install Debian